How to Train a Messenger Pigeon?

 If your pigeon doesn’t return, wait for a while as it might have just been delayed.
 If it still doesn’t show up, retrace the path using the GPS data.
 The bird might be injured or fallen prey to a predator.

-ALSO READ: How to Trace a Pigeon Number?
+ALSO READ: How to Tame a Pigeon?

 Overcoming Fear of Predators